subzerocloud/showcase/README.md

 - [node-myrest](node-myrest) - This is a TypeScript server that provides a PostgREST compatible REST API for a MySQL database.

 - [pg-extension](pg-extension) - This is an example of subZero packaged and running as a PostgreSQL extension.
-There are no othere services to manage besides your database, just install the extension rpm/deb/apk package and it's ready to go, you can access your PostgreSQL sever through PostgREST compatible API over HTTP.
+There are no other services to manage besides your database, just install the extension rpm/deb/apk package and it's ready to go, you can access your PostgreSQL sever through PostgREST compatible API over HTTP.

+- [subzero-query](subzero-query) - An example of how our library can be used to create a ETL pipeline for a data warehouse to be leveraged directly from Excel.

 - Demos of subZero library capabilities, leveraged in a NextJS app, to automatically expose a PostgREST compatible backend on top of the underlying database.
 Note that the frontend code (nextjs app) is almost exactly the same for all the examples but we are able to use different underlying databases and deploy the app on different platforms.
 Most of the code in the examples are for the frontend part and the entire backend is just a few lines of code in a single file that you can extend to your liking.